harjitmoe/mdplay/README.txt

 such in BBCode.  unordered lists are converted, though.  this may be changed in a future release, or it may not.

-version 4:11
+version 4:12

 change-log:

+4:12:add TVTropes-style-syntax renderer.  fix serious entity un-escaping bug
+     of decoding &amp; at the wrong time (and not predictably either).  add escaping to the MediaWiki-syntax renderer.
 4.11:fix to htmlalt and bbcode: terminate list even if last node in document
-     or snippet.  actually use Reddit table alignments in HTML output.
+     or snippet.  actually use Reddit-style table alignments in HTML output.
 4:10:stop always outputting debug output to mega.txt.  process bare URLs as
      links (not needed by the BBCode/MediaWiki outputs but benefits the HTML output substantially).  html5 entity un-escaping in markdown sources.